Zigmata/ReQuest/README.md

 ### Prerequesites
 - MongoDB version 5 or later.
-- Python version 3.7 or later.
+- Python version 3.12 or later.
 - A Discord bot application, using the process outlined [here](https://discord.com/developers/docs/getting-started).

 > You'll need to read and understand bot scopes, permissions, and privileged intents for the bot to function.
+ReQuest
-ReQuest requires access to the privileged gateways for presences, server members, and message content.
+> requires access to the privileged gateways for presences, server members, and message content.

-#### Package dependencies
-- Motor version 2.5 or later
-- discord.py version 2 or later
-- Latest PyYAML and shortuuid

-> Note as of April 2022: Motor will install PyMongo version 3.12+, do not manually upgrade your version of PyMongo to 4+ as it is incompatible with Motor at this time.
-Motor devs are including PyMongo 4+ support in Motor version 3.

-Yes I know there's a way to automatically include pip dependencies, I'll incorporate that in this repo when I bother to learn it.

 ### Instructions